Polka Time Classic Photos I

 A photo taken in the early 1920's of the Whoopee John Dance Band made up of cousins practicing on a farm in Sigel township, Brown County, Minnesota.
 Left to right: Al Kopetzki, Eddie Wilfarht, John Wilfarht, Otto Stueber, and John "boom boom" Bauer.

-One of Chicago's smoothest sounding groups from the 1960's, The Casinos.
-Left to right: Eddie Madura (a definate Lenny Golmulka look-a-like), Joe Kania, Jerry Stanley, and Don Ptak.
+One of Chicago's smoothest sounding groups from the 1960's - The Casinos.
+Left to right: Eddie Madura (a definite Lenny Gomulka look-a-like), Joe Kania, Jerry Stanley, and Don Ptak.

 One of Cleveland's finest bands of days gone by - Kenny Bass and his Polka Poppers!
 Ronnie Sluga on banjo and Dick Flaisman on the saxophone look like their about 16 years old!